dalibo/sqlserver2pgsql/FAQ.md

 Can this tool migrate functions and stored procedures?
 ----------------------------------
 No, Transact-SQL is very different from PostgreSQL's many PL languages.
-You could give a look at https://bitbucket.org/openscg/pgtsql but I can't help you with this… and I don't think it is a long term viable option.
+These would need a manual migration.